konoui/lipo/README.md

 ## LIPO

-`lipo` creates Universal Binary aka Fat Binary for macOS.
+`lipo` creates Universal Binary a.k.a Fat Binary for macOS.

 This is very useful on CI/CD which does not support macOS.